-Greek salad.
+Greek village salad (called “horiatiki” in Greek).
 You’ve heard about it somewhere.
 Right?
 What is all this fuss about this salad anyway?
 Why do bloggers and chefs around the globe swear you are going to love it?
 Well, I am Greek and I know!
 I’ve been eating this traditional Greek salad all my life and let me tell you this: you are most definitely going to LOVE IT!

 UNDER 2 NON-NEGOTIABLE CONDITIONS …